eclipse-orbit/orbit/README.md

     # add new recipe to category pom
     $EDITOR ../pom.xml

+    # update the build feature with your bundle
+    $EDITOR ../../releng/aggregationfeature/feature.xml

     # add, commit the recipe to Git and push it up for review